Who Pays For Car Accident Compensation In Georgia?

 The car accident attorneys at Gary Martin Hays & Associates can help.
 We've handled countless car accident cases and know how to deal with insurance companies to maximize your compensation.
 Put our aggressive representation to work for you so you can pay your bills.

 Georgia is a "fault" car insurance state.
 This means that the driver who caused your accident is generally responsible for paying damages.
 What it means for you as a victim is that you have different options for seeking compensation.
+The damages you seek should cover damages such as medical expenses, lost wages, and pain and suffering.
+Getting help from a car accident compensation lawyer can give you a better chance at securing the maximum compensation you need to recover.

 You can file a claim with your own insurance company.